brinktrade/guides/content/0_creating-first-intent/README.md

 If you'd like to run the approval transaction programmatically or within a web app, you may construct the transaction using either the `minTx` or the `maxTx` objects in the `requiredTransactions` response array.
 The `minTx` and `maxTx` contain the exact executable calldata for the approval transaction for both the minimum allowance amount and the maximum allowance amount respectively.

-## 4. Signing the Intent
+## 4. Signing the Declaration

-Now that we've approved our Brink Proxy to spend our tokens, we can finally sign the intent.
+Now that we've approved our Brink Proxy to spend our tokens, we can finally sign the intent (declaration).
 To do so, we must construct the EIP-712 typed data that we received from the `/intents/compile/v1` endpoint.
 These values can be found in the `eip712Data` field of the response.
 We also must set the `primaryType` field to `MetaDelegateCall`.

 We can prepare `viem` to sign by adding our private key to our .env file, then loading it into our code as a `walletClient`.
 Once our `walletClient` is created, we can construct and sign the EIP-712 signature using the `signTypedData()` method, passing in our values from the `eip712Data` field and our `walletClient.account` object.